GraeDevs/More-Creeps-1.19/README.md

 will ever be said by me (GraeDevs).
 This mod, only, ports the content Freakstritch created to a newer version, and nothing more.

 Attempts to contact Freakstritch (the original Author of More Creeps) will be made to ensure proper permission will be given.

+# Code, Resources (Models, Textures, Sound) are under ARR laws.
+# DO NOT ATTEMPT TO STEAL.